Publication

 Data and code products are licensed separately from RFF publication products.
 All work on the RFF.org and Resources.org websites (working papers, reports, issue briefs, explainers, Common Resources blog posts, Resources magazine articles, Resources Radio podcast episodes, graphs, charts, photographs, audio, and video) are listed under the Deed - Attribution-NonCommercial-NoDerivatives 4.0 International - Creative Commons license.
 This Creative Commons license is not suitable for either software or data.

-For software and data, there are three main license suites common in the academic space: MIT, GNU GPL, and ODC.
+For software and data, there are three license suites common in the academic space: MIT, GNU General Public License (GPL), and Open Data Commons (ODC).
 MIT and GNU GPL are separate software licenses, while ODC has two commonly-used data licenses.
 All four are described below.

 Software licenses